 Educators: Check out resources to make your classroom a nurturing place for tech-minded kids!

 Angela brings a wealth of workforce experience to her role on the TechHire Maine initiative in eastern and northern Maine.
 She was a Workforce Development Specialist at Eastern Maine Development Corporation and Workforce Coordinator at the Tri-County Workforce Investment Board; and has worked on several jobs-related federal grant programs.
-She is the steering committee chair of Building Bridges, a business and education partnership through the Bangor Region Chamber of Commerce, and a member of the Bangor Region Leadership Institute, class of 2018.
+She is past chair of Building Bridges, a business and education partnership through the Bangor Region Chamber of Commerce, and a member of the Bangor Region Leadership Institute, class of 2018.
 She is passionate about matching students and adults with educational programs and quality job opportunities in Maine.
 Angela earned her BS in Business Administration from the University of Maine at Augusta and a Master of Science in Organizational Communication from MSU.